Mihailo Pavićević: Playing career

 Pavićević has spent most of his playing career in his native Bar playing for the local team Mornar.
 On two occasions he played for Budućnost in Podgorica, and he ended his playing career in Omonia Nicosia.

 Coaching career

 Pavićević started coaching in 1989 in Mornar, before moving to the Crvena zvezda in 1996.
 With the Zvezda he won the YUBA League championship in the 1997–98 season.

 Between 2000 and 2009, Pavićević led Espoon Honka and won five Finnish championships and two Finnish Cups.
-He managed to promote several important Finnish players, such as Petteri Koponen, Kimmo Muurinen, and others.
+He managed to promote several important Finnish players, such as Petteri Koponen, Sasu Salin, Kimmo Muurinen, and others.

 In 2013, Pavićević became the coach of the Chinese club Liaoning Flying Leopards, with whom he had managed to qualify for the playoff finals in the 2014–15 season where they lost from the Beijing Ducks.

 Prior to the 2017–18 season, Pavićević became the head coach for Mornar.